The likely size of the CAP budget in the next MFF – reprise

 The European Court of Auditors has released an Opinion on the draft CAP and CMO Regulations proposed by the Commission.
 It is a welcome analysis as it moves the discussion on the CAP in the next programming period 2028-2034 beyond the budget and governance issues that have dominated the debate to date, and provides an analytical examination of the changes proposed by the Commission for the CAP interventions themselves.
 There are many useful insights in the Opinion.

 The one interpretation that I found puzzling was the ECA’s discussion of crisis payments for farmers (Article 38 of the Fund proposal).
-Box 5 in the Opinion appears to suggest that, in the event of natural disasters, farmers could also access exceptional aid from the EU Facility in addition to making use of funds available by using the flexibility options in the NRP Fund.… Read the rest
+Box 5 in the Opinion appears to suggest that, in the event of natural disasters, access to exceptional measures funded by the EU Facility would only take effect after crisis payments to farmers had been established.
+My reading of Article 34(9) suggests that it excludes financing crisis payments to farmers in the event of natural disasters by the EU Facility, although why that should be the case is not explained or justified, but it does not require such payments before Member States can seek additional aid from this Facility.… Read the rest

 Beyond the CAP: Recognising Living Heritage for Generational Renewal